-Anthony Babington, the third child and eldest son of Henry Babington, was born into a wealthy Catholic family in Dethick, Derbyshire. as a child Babington served as a page to Mary Stuart while she was imprisoned at Sheffield.
+Anthony Babington, the third child and eldest son of Henry Babington, was born into a wealthy Catholic family in Dethick, Derbyshire, in October 1561.
+As a child Babington served as a page to Mary Stuart while she was imprisoned at Sheffield.

 Walsingham allowed the letters to continue to be sent because he wanted to discover who else was involved in this plot to overthrow Elizabeth.
-Eventually, on 25 June 1586, Mary wrote a letter to Babington.
+Eventually, on 25th June 1586, Mary wrote a letter to Anthony Babington.
 In his reply, Babington told Mary that he and a group of six friends were planning to murder Elizabeth.
 Babington discovered that Walsingham was aware of the plot and went into hiding.
 He hid with some companions in St John's Wood, but was eventually caught at the house of the Jerome Bellamy family in Harrow.
 (7) On hearing the news of his arrest the government of the city put on a show of public loyalty, witnessing "her public joy by ringing of bells, making of bonfires, and singing of psalms".
 (8)

 Babington home was searched for documents that would provide evidence against him.
 When interviewed, Babington, who was not tortured, made a confession in which he admitted that Mary had written a letter supporting the plot.
 At his trial, Babington and his twelve confederates were found guilty and sentenced to hanging and quartering.
 "The horrors of semi-strangulation and of being split open alive for the heart and intestines to be wrenched out were regarded, like those of being burned to death, as awful but in the accepted order of things."
 (9)